apache/shardingsphere/document/en/content/06-sharding-jdbc/configuration/config-yaml.md

         standard: #Standard sharding scenario for single sharding column
           shardingColumn: #Name of sharding column
             preciseAlgorithmClassName: #Precise algorithm class name used for `=` and `IN`.
 No argument constructor required
-            rangeAlgorithmClassName: #Precise algorithm class name used for `BETWEEN`.
+            rangeAlgorithmClassName: #Range algorithm class name used for `BETWEEN`.
 No argument constructor required
           complex: #Complex sharding scenario for multiple sharding columns
             shardingColumns: #Names of sharding columns.
 Multiple names separated with comma
             algorithmClassName: #Complex sharding algorithm class name.
 No argument constructor required